-To set up ExpressVPN on your DD-WRT router, you first need to download the VPN's OpenVPN configuration files from your ExpressVPN account dashboard.
-Then, you'll use those files to create a connection from your DD-WRT router to a specific VPN server location.
+To set up ExpressVPN on a DD-WRT router, you need to download the VPN's OpenVPN files from your ExpressVPN account dashboard.
+Then, you'll use those files to create a connection from your router to a specific VPN server location.

 Before we get started, know that ExpressVPN should work on any DD-WRT router as long as it has 8MB of flash.
 It's also recommended to use the latest DD-WRT firmware version available, letting you create more secure and more stable VPN connections.